U.S. flag

 EAC OIG has the authority to investigate allegations of waste, fraud, and abuse in EAC programs and grants.
 This includes (but is not limited to): Help America Vote Act grants, the EAC voting system testing and certification program, and internal EAC operations.

-When making your complaint, please explain how your allegation relates to the operations, programs, or employees of EAC.
-We are generally unable to investigate claims that do not have a connection to EAC.
+When making your complaint, please explain how your allegation relates to the operations, programs, or employees of the EAC.
+We are generally unable to investigate claims that do not have a connection to the EAC.

 EAC OIG generally does not have the capacity or legal authority to investigate allegations of voter fraud, campaign finance violations, voting irregularities, and complaints related to other federal agencies.
 Furthermore, EAC OIG generally does not have the authority to investigate violations of state law.